SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 Life Alert has an unusual pricing structure.
 All customers will need to select a bundled deal that includes the in-home Master Unit and at least one add-on device for $69.95 per month.
 Add-on devices from Life Alert include the Mobile + GPS unit and the Help Button.
 If you would like to add both the add-on devices, it will cost you $89.95 per month.
 Purchasing the Master Unit alone for $49.95 per month is not typically offered.
 If it is something you want, push the sales representatives on it because they sometimes make special exceptions.
 For seniors who want ultimate protection, we recommend going with the $89.95 per month package, which includes mobile and in-home protection as well as the wall Help Button that can be placed in the bathroom or other high-risk areas of the home.
 Purchases have to be made by phone since the company's website does not have an online purchasing option.
 Overall, Life Alert is more expensive than Medical Guardian, but their systems are simple, reliable, and have fast response times.

-One of our favorite Medical Guardian systems is Freedom 2.0; this unique system features a smartwatch design, SMS messaging, calendar reminders, and a caregiver companion app.
+One of our favorite Medical Guardian systems is the MGMove; this unique system features a smartwatch design, step tracker, and weather app, along with other optional apps for texting with loved ones and calendar reminders.
 For seniors who want a small but mighty mobile device, the Mini Guardian is hard to beat.
 It is half the size of traditional mobile medical alert devices and holds a charge for five days.
 For a cheaper, classic option, older adults who mostly stay home will benefit from the Classic Guardian, but you'll want to make sure you have a landline to connect it to.